FernandoBasso/dev-how-to/haskell/haskell-first-principles/book-notes.md

 ## 2 Hello Haskell

-Stack installation, then add this to `~/.stack/global-project/stack.yaml`:
+Stack installation, then add this to `~/.stack/global-project/stack.yaml` (because this is the version used by the book, and we don't want unnecessary trouble as we are getting started):

 ```yaml
 resolver: lts-12.10